 How to Root Succulents in Water

-1. Remove leaves or pups from mature plants such as jade, sedum, and echeveria.
-(These succulents lend themselves well to water rooting).
-You can also take cuttings with a pair of sharp scissors or garden shears, making sure the blades have been disinfected.
+1. Using scissors or small garden shears that have been disinfected, cut several 2″ to 4″ stem pieces from a mature plant, or remove leaf cuttings by gently pulling the leaf away at the base.
 Place the cuttings on a paper towel in a warm, bright place for a few days, or up to 1 week to allow the wound to produce a callus.

 3. Place the container in a warm and bright location for 3-6 weeks, adding water when necessary.
 You should change the water once a week.